Skip to content

 Enum Properties

 Enums are a natural fit for properties with a fixed set of values.
-The Dashboard automatically renders enum properties as dropdowns.
+The dashboard renders them as dropdowns by default, or as status badges when marked as indicators.

 csharp